Is Aluminum a Magnetic Metal? Exploring the Magnetic Properties of Aluminum

 While aluminum is generally considered non-magnetic, certain highly specialized conditions can lead to extremely weak magnetic effects:

 - High Pressure: Applying extremely high pressures can alter the electronic structure of aluminum, potentially influencing its magnetic susceptibility.
-However, the changes are typically subtle and require extremely high pressure levels.
+That said, the changes are typically subtle and require extremely high pressure levels.

 Applications Leveraging Aluminum's Non-Magnetic Properties